 Managing extreme heat at your workplace

-To go into more detail, the hazard of extreme heat should be managed following the standard risk management approach:
+If extreme heat is a hazard in your workplace, it should be managed following the standard risk management approach:

 - Identify the hazard